sigasi/sigasi_insights/manual/projectsetup.md

 ---
 title: Setting Up a Project
 layout: page
 pager: true
 ---

 # Introduction {: #project-intro}

 Your work with Sigasi Studio typically is organized as a *project*.
-A project is a collection of VHDL or Verilog files that belong together.
+A project is a collection of VHDL and/or Verilog files that belong together.
 Sigasi Studio understands the HDL units defined in the files, and the relationships between them.